TurboWarp/docs/docs/website/unshared-projects.md

 The information below still applies until the changes go into effect.

 This page will be updated as more is learned over time.
+We're figuring things out slowly and a lot remains unknown.
 :::

 ## Why doesn't TurboWarp refuse to load unshared projects? {#why-not-fix}